helenchan01/semicolons/README.md

         find a path through the maze to reach the (n-1)th junction.

 ## base case
-    The treasure is at the the next junction.
+    The explorer is at the treasure.

 ## algorithm
-    If the treasure is in the next junction, return true.
+    //If the treasure is in the next junction, return true.
+    If the explorer is at the treasure, return true.
     If there is no path available, return false.
     Otherwise, for every path available,
         enter that path and try to solve from there using